 Apply Content Aware Layout

-Start by selecting the Card Title group from the layers panel.
-In the property inspector on the right, enable Stack.
+Start by selecting the Card Title group from the Layers panel.
+In the Properties Inspector on the right, enable Stack.
 This will transform the group into a Stack, making it easier to adjust spacing later on.

 Next, select the Card Content group.
 Once again a Stack will be applied to this group, however this time the Stack will be a vertical stack, allowing the spacing between the title and the paragraph text to be adjusted as needed.

-Finally, select the FAQ Card group and apply Padding in the property inspector on the right.
+Finally, select the FAQ Card group and apply Padding in the Properties Inspector on the right.
 This will ensure that the spacing between the Card Content and the background layer remains consistent as the element resizes, and the paragraph text is hidden and shown.